WhiskyDev/whiskydev.github.io/_posts/2017-04-28-Record-Google-Earth.md

 Click _Browse_ to choose where to save the file.

 We're now ready to record.
-If you haven't already make sure Google Earth has visited each of your locations at least once this session so the tiled data is saved.
+If you haven't already make sure Google Earth has visited each of your locations at least once this session so the tiled data is cached.
 Click _Start_ and start going through the locations for your video.

 ##Crop and Cut with FFmpeg
 [FFmpeg][5] is the workhorse that powers VLC's coding and decoding capabilities.
 It also **doesn't suck**.
 Technically we've already used it but now we're going to need the [command line tools][6].